Southern Watercolor Society

 Section Three (terms)

 Section Four (quorum)

-A quorum will consist of 1/3 of the total voting members of the Board.
+A quorum will consist of at least 3 of the total voting members of the Board.

 Section Five (time, place and number of meetings)

 The Board of Directors shall decide when and where the meetings will take place.
 The Board will meet a minimum of one time during the fiscal year and that meeting should occur within the first quarter of that fiscal year.

 Special meeting may be called by the president, or two members of the Board.